-Each academy makes these arrangements individually according to their site, with the support of the MAT Executive SENDCo where appropriate.
+Each academy makes these arrangements individually with the support of the MAT Executive SENDCo where appropriate.
 These provisions will be detailed in the individual academy information report.
 Each academy, with the support of the Trust, will work closely with the relevant professionals to ensure a pupil's needs can be met during the transition period.
 Where appropriate, academies will seek advice from external support services as required.